How to organise the perfect school sports day

 Start to plan what games you will include and a timetable for the event

-Sports days require a lot of manpower, whether it’s directing parents to the car park, handing out refreshments, overseeing races, blowing whistles or awarding prizes, you’ll need to make sure teachers know who’s doing what and when!
+Sports days require a lot of personpower, whether it’s directing people to the car park, handing out refreshments, being the designated first-aider, overseeing races, blowing whistles or awarding prizes, you’ll need to make sure everyone knows who’s doing what and when!

 Think about refreshments

-It’s a good idea to make sure you have planned for refreshments as hopefully it will be a hot day and you’ll all be in need of some cooling down.
-You could ask parents to bring picnics themselves to help keep costs down, but make sure you provide bottles of water as a minimum.
+It’s a good idea to make sure you have planned for refreshments.
+Hopefully, it will be a dry warm day and you’ll all need some cooling down.
+You could ask parents to bring picnics themselves to help keep costs down, but make sure you provide access to drinking water (and shaded areas) as a minimum.

 Think about what equipment you’ll need

 You can’t win a sack race without the sacks, nor can you have a prize-giving ceremony without any prizes!
 Once you’ve made your plan make sure you have all the equipment and materials you need to put your ideas into practice.